Regent Street Cinema

 307 Regent Street,

-The Polytechnic Building was later reconstructed in 1911 to the plans of Frank T. Verity (exterior) and within the new building was the Marlborough Hall, designed by architect George A. Mitchell.
-It opened on 11th March 1912 and was regulary used for film shows.
+The Polytechnic Building was reconstructed in 1911 to the plans of theatre architect Frank T. Verity (exterior) and within the new building was the Marlborough Hall, designed by architect George A. Mitchell.
+It opened on 11th March 1912 and was regularly used for film shows.
 Seating was provided on one level.

 On 11th April 1923 it was re-fitted to seat 630 patrons in stalls and circle levels and re-opened as the Polytechnic Theatre.
 Four years later it underwent further re-construction to the plans of architect F.J.
-Wills, and it re-opened on 3rd March 1927 with the film "Chang", now with a seating capacity of 610.
+Wills with a reduced seating capacity of 610.
+It re-opened on 3rd March 1927 with the film “Chang: A Drama of the Wilderness” directed by Merian C. Cooper & Ernest B. Schoedsack (of later “King Kong” fame).

 From 9th May 1952 it was re-named Cameo-Polytechnic and began to run up-market foreign films, a policy which continued for many years.
 During this period it was also referred to as the Cameo-Poly Cinema.